 Sometimes startups would like to have the whole development cycle: from graphic design to system administration.

 What is the difference between hiring people in-house and remote outsourcing team in that case?

-There are so many countries that propose an outsourcing services for the clients: India, China, Argentina etc. What country should man think of when he make a decision to outsource?
+There are so many countries that propose outsourcing services for the clients: India, China, Argentina etc. What country should man think of when he makes a decision to outsource?

 How do you work for Inflection?

-We started from 1 developer, who came to US and had iteraction with the team in US, understood the requirements and got back to Ukraine to establish the team there.
-In a year we had 20 developers and we’ve been working for 6 years with Inflection, in fact, it’s my favourite customer.
+We started from 1 developer, who came to the US and had interaction with the team in the US, understood the requirements and got back to Ukraine to establish the team there.
+In a year we had 20 developers and we’ve been working for 6 years with Inflection, in fact, it’s my favorite customer.
 They treat our team as an internal part of their team.

 How Svitla compares to Odesk, Elance or other similar companies?

 I know that technical resumes are almost always a crap.
-They are full of achronisms and never tell the level of developer.
+They are full of anachronisms and never tell the level of developer.
 How do you deal with that?

 What are trends of software development?